trilogy-group/cloudfixLinter-demo/README.md

 ### Prelimnaries

 1. Create resources.
 This template will create 6 resources -- 2 EBS volums, 2 EC2 instances, 1 S3 bucket, and 1 EFS file system.
 To create them, first terraform will need to be provided creds to your AWS account.
 If using a personal account, this can be done by exporting AWS_ACCESS_KEY and AWS_SECRET_KEY as environment variables.
-If using federated (as trilogy does), saml2aws can be used instead.
+If using federated login (as trilogy does), saml2aws can be used instead.
 For more details on how to authorize terraform can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

 2. After authorizing terraform, run